 Rivers and bathing waters

-The quality of the aquatic environment in which we live is a top priority for South West Water. and we have invested billions of pounds over the last two decades ensuring that we protect and enhance the rivers and coastal waters of the region.
+The quality of the aquatic environment in which we live is a top priority for us.
+We’ve invested billions of pounds over the last two decades ensuring that we protect and enhance the rivers and coastal waters of the region.

-The long term transformation of bathing water quality in the South West is largely due to our £2.3 billion investment which has seen over 200 raw sewage discharges stopped and modern sewage treatment provided in over 40 major engineering projects.
+The long term transformation of bathing water quality in our region is largely due to our £2.3 billion investment which has seen over 200 raw sewage discharges stopped and modern sewage treatment provided in over 40 major engineering projects.

-The region can now boast some of the finest bathing waters and beaches in the whole of Europe, attracting record levels of tourists and investment in the region.
+As a result our region can now boast some of the finest bathing waters and beaches in the whole of Europe, attracting record levels of tourists and investment.

 We are also committed to keep beach users informed about how our discharges affect bathing waters.
 You can get real-time bathing water alerts for your favourite beaches from our award-winning BeachLive website.